alttch/eva3/doc/uc/uc_api.rst

 If SSL is allowed in the controller configuration file, you can also use https calls.

 All functions can be called using GET and POST methods.
+When POST method is being used, the parameters can be passed to functions eitner as www-form or as JSON.

 .. contents::